MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/troubleshoot.md

 ## The .azure folder

-Azure Developer CLI assumes that any folders that are stored in the *.azure* folder are Azure Developer CLI environments.
+Azure Developer CLI assumes that any folders that are stored in the `.azure` folder are Azure Developer CLI environments.
 Don't run Azure Developer CLI commands from the home directory of a user that has the Azure CLI installed.

 ## Not logged in to Azure or token expired in Visual Studio

-After you've run `azd init -t <template-name>` in Visual Studio, you get the following error: "To access remote: this repository, you must re-authorize the OAuth Application `Visual Studio`."
+After you've run `azd init -t <template-name>` in Visual Studio, you get the following error: "To access remote: this repository, you must reauthorize the OAuth Application `Visual Studio`."

 ### Solution